ranjithkumark8/Ecommerce/README.md

 * Can add products to the cart and remove them if he/she dislikes them

 To-do list:
+- [X] Quanity for products in cart page
 - [ ] Payment need to Implement
 - [ ] Error messages at SignIn